aai-institute/nnbench/docs/guides/artifacts.md

 The use of these `ArtifactLoader` becomes apparent when you think about using it for remote artifact storage locations such as an S3 bucket.
 Besides the barebones `LocalArtifactLoader`, nnbench also provides the `nnbench.types.FilePathArtifactLoader`.
 To use it you have to `pip install fsspec` as an additional dependency.
-The class is then able to handle different filepath formats such as S3 links (or links to lakeFS, should you have [lakeFS-spec](https://lakefs-spec.org/latest/), another project of ours, installed).
+The class is then able to handle different filepaths, like S3 and GCS URIs.

-Conceptually, we decided to separate the loading and deserialization logic to spare you from needing to rewrite your logic when you move different model types to different storage locations.
-This way, you need to only define one loader per storage location and one artifact class per artifact type instead of the product of the two.
-Speaking of artifacts, let's continue with the artifact class.

 ## Using the `Artifact` class
-The main purpose of the `Artifact` class is to enable you to load (deserialize) artifacts in a type-safe way which also enables all sorts of autocompletion and security features in your IDE, thereby improving your developer experience.
+The main purpose of the `Artifact` class is to load (deserialize) artifacts in a type-safe way, enabling autocompletion and type inference for your IDE to improve your developer experience.
-When implementing the custom `Artifact` you have to override the deserialization method, `deserialize` which needs to assign the deserialized object(s) to the `self._value` property..
+When implementing a custom `Artifact` subclass, you only have to override the `deserialize` method, which assigns the loaded object(s) to the `Artifact._value` member.
 You can use the `self.path` attribute to access the local filepath to the serialized artifact.
 This is provided by the `.load()` method of the appropriate `ArtifactLoader` that you have to pass upon instantiation.
-The artifact then exposes the wrapped object with the `.value` attribute, which returns the value of the internal `self._value` property.
+The artifact then exposes the wrapped object with the `.value` property, which returns the value of the internal `self._value` class member.
-Loading an artifact is lazy.
+Artifacts are loaded lazily.
-If you want to deserialize the artifact at a specific point, you can do so via the implemented `deserialize()` method.
+If you want to deserialize an artifact at a specific point, you can do so by calling the implemented `deserialize()` method.
 Otherwise, `deserialize()` is called internally when you first access the value.
 To provide a minimal example, here is how you could implement an `Artifact` for loading `numpy` arrays.